 A small change in the premium may cause a big difference in the end result.
-So check all the decimal points and appropriate mathematical calculations are important in insurance application testing.
+So checking all the decimal points and appropriate mathematical calculations are important in insurance application testing.

 #4) Date Factor:

-Dates are as well very much crucial in the insurance application.
+Dates are very much crucial to the insurance application.

 Effective Date is the date when the policy will be effective.
 Even after an amendment to the policy, the effective date will get modified so you need to enter the dates carefully and test if those dates are reflected correctly in the policy plans.

 #5) Test end to end Insurance Application: